intrd/climbu-livescoring/README.md

 ![running_win](/shots/running_win.jpg?raw=true "running_win")

-I've packed a portable version of climbu-lvescoring, easy-to-install, just follow this 5 steps below..
+I've packed a portable version of climbu-lvescoring, easy-to-install, just follow this steps below..

 1. Install `vc_redist.x86.exe` located at `climbu/climbu-livescoring/winlibs/vc_redist.x86.exe` or download here [Visual C++ Redistributable for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48145)
 2. Download [latest portable version](https://github.com/intrd/climbu-livescoring/releases) of climbu-livescoring, unzip at `c:\climbu\`
-3. Double click at `windows_run.bat` to run and access browsing to `http://192.168.0.100/`, default login/pw: `intrd/meuovo123`
+3. Double click at `runwww.bat` to run and browse to your local ip, `http://localhost/` or network ip, something like `http://192.168.0.100/`, default login/pw: `juiz1/asd123asd`

 # Administration

 Not yet created an user-friendly admin interface, you will have to setup directly from the database.

-* To setup your users, and details of competition like categories, sectors and athletes, browse to http://10.0.0.1:81, then point Adminer to `../DATA/climbu-livescoring.dat`.
+* To setup your users, and details of competition like categories, sectors and athletes, browse to http://localhost:81, then point Adminer to `../DATA/climbu-livescoring.dat`.

-***Note***: On Windows setup, you need double click at `windows_admin_db.bat` to launch Adminer first, then browse to `http://localhost:91/`.
+***Note***: On Windows setup, you need double click at `admindb.bat` to launch Adminer first, then browse to `http://localhost:91/`.

 ![sqliteadmin](/shots/sqliteadmin.jpg?raw=true "sqliteadmin")